pseudotensor/open-strawberry/README.md

 1. Bootstrap starting from existing supervised fine-tuned, instruction-tuned, preference-tuned models using multi-turn chat history.
 2. Implement a prompt system that guides the LLM to take incremental steps towards a solution.
 3. Randomized useful CoT prompts from user (e.g. not just next but "are you sure?" "any mistakes?" "how would you verify your answer?") to illicit diverse reasoning and introspection.
+4. Emphasize the LLM to make the most miniscule step toward the solution, e.g. even a single phrase or sentence is preferred.
+Only once the final answer would be produced should an extended full response be given.
-4. Generate multi-turn chat reasoning traces
+5. Generate multi-turn chat reasoning traces
-5. Sometimes ask if the model is confident about an answer.
+6. Sometimes ask if the model is confident about an answer.
 If so, then ask it to place that answer in <final_answer> xml tags.
 If done, then terminate the reasoning trace generation.
-6. Employ a verification system to check for errors in the chat history.
+7. Employ a verification system to check for errors in the chat history.
-7. Generate multiple reasoning traces per problem.
+8. Generate multiple reasoning traces per problem.
-8. Apply this process to a large set of problems with verifiable ground truths.
+9. Apply this process to a large set of problems with verifiable ground truths.
-9. Identify problems the existing instruct model can do just barely with strong CoT and high temperature for some number of fixed (e.g. 20) repeats.
+10. Identify problems the existing instruct model can do just barely with strong CoT and high temperature for some number of fixed (e.g. 20) repeats.

 ## Fine-Tuning on Reasoning Traces